electron-plumber/electron-big-book/docs/math/0 Core courses/31 Chapter9 permutations and combinations Module1 basic theoretical knowledge.md

 - The number of permutations refers to __the total number of different ways__ to select and arrange $m$ elements $(m \le n)$ from $n$ distinct elements.
 It is denoted as $\boldsymbol{P_n^m}$ or $\boldsymbol{A_n^m}$.
 When $m=n$, it is called __a full permutation__, written as $\boldsymbol{P_n^n}$ or $\boldsymbol{A_n^n}$.
-- Note: It is important to distinguish between a permutation and the number of permutations
+- Note: It is important to distinguish between a permutation and the number of permutations.
   - __A permutation__ is one specific arrangement of $m$ elements selected from $n$ distinct elements.
     It is __not a number__.
   - __The number of permutations__ is __the total count__ of all such possible arrangements.